BaldFabi/dotfiles/README.md

 > This playbook is tested on Ubuntu 22.04 (WSL) and Mac OS Ventura (Apple Silicon)

+## IMPORTANT

+These "dotfiles" are not the typical dotfiles you might expect.
+Don't get me wrong the dotfiles are also included but this playbook will install all the necessary tools I need for work on Linux and Mac OS.

 ## Requirements

 - Ansible (`python3 -m pip install -r requirements.txt`)